Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Info found in "19 Oslo-skips historie under verdenskrigen, fra April 1940 til krigens slutt i 1945" (The story of 19 Oslo ships during WW II), Harald Nicolaisen - 1945, listed in My Sources.

 When Norway was invaded on Apr.
 9-1940, Kattegat had just unloaded a cargo of coal in Bergen and was on her way back to the U.S., having departed Bergen on Apr.
-4. On the evening of Apr.
+4 - see Page 1.
+In the evening of Apr.
 8, a submarine or U-boat had signalled to her, asking for her name and destination (this according to the captain's report).
-While these questions were being answered a large vessel was seen coming from the south, and the boat changed course and disappeared, identity unknown.
-Upon hearing the news of the invasion on the radio the next morning, Kattegat headed towards New York instead of Cape Race, which had been her initial destination (for orders).
+While these questions were being answered a large ship was seen coming from the south, and the boat changed course and disappeared, identity unknown.
+Upon hearing the news of the invasion on the radio the next morning, Kattegat headed towards New York instead of Cape Race, which had been her intended destination (for orders).
 She remained in New York for 2 weeks while all necessary insurance questions etc. were taken care of (ref. my page Nortraship), and was then time chartered to an American company for a round trip to South Africa, whereupon a general cargo and vehicles were loaded.
-These were discharged in Cape Town, Port Elisabeth, East london, Durban and Lorenco Marques.
-On her return trip she stopped at Durban for a cargo of ore for Baltimore.
-Having finished unloading this in Baltimore at the end of July she was time chartered to another American company, this time for just one voyage, with return to owners in the Far East.
-She was ordered to New Orleans in order to take on board scrap iron for Japan, but that same day export of scrap iron to this country was prohibited so she was instead ordered to La Plata in ballast.
-In Santa Fe and La Plata a cargo of flaxseed was loaded before heading through the Magellan Straits, and via Honolulu for bunkers she disharged this cargo in Yokohama, Nagoya, Kobe and Osaka, where she was handed back to owners in Nov.-1940.
+These were discharged in Cape Town, Port Elisabeth, East London, Durban and Lourenco Marques.

-Her next orders were for Bombay to load a cargo for Gt.
-Britain again, but on arrival there no cargo could be obtained, so she was sent on to Durban in ballast, from there to Cape Town, with arrival May 11, only to be told to continue to Montevideo for a cargo for New York.
+Her next orders were for Bombay to load a cargo for the U.K. again, but on arrival Bombay no cargo could be obtained, so she was sent on to Durban in ballast, from there to Cape Town, with arrival May 11 (again, compare w/Page 2), only to be told to continue to Montevideo to pick up a cargo for New York.
 Departure from Cape Town took place on May 12, and this proved to be her last voyage.
 On May 20-1942 she encountered the German auxiliary cruiser Michel, 28 11S 11 30W, about 400 n. miles north of Tristan da Cunha.
 The 32 on board were taken prisoners while Kattegat was sunk.
-For a lot more information on the capture of Kattegat and the fate of her crew, please continue to my page Norwegian victims of Michel, where the text is concentrated around the details found in the captain's diary, as I assume those are the most accurate.
-The page also contains a link to a complete crew list at the time of capture and info on all the other Norwegian ships captured by Michel.
+For a lot more information on the capture of Kattegat and the fate of her crew, please continue to my page Norwegian victims of Michel, where the text is concentrated around the details found in the captain's diary.
+The page also contains info on all the other Norwegian ships captured by Michel.
+A complete crew list for Kattegat at the time of capture is also available.

 Related external link: